trulyno/ACI_IT_lab2/README.md

-# Hello world JavaScript action
+# Hello World JavaScript action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.